Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Just How Toxic Are Poisoning Methods Really?

-\paragraph{Small sample sizes and non-random targets} On top of inconsistencies in experimental setups, existing work on data poisoning often test only on specific target/base class pairs.
+\paragraph{Small sample sizes and non-random targets.} On top of inconsistencies in experimental setups, existing work on data poisoning often test only on specific target/base class pairs.
 For example, FC largely uses ``frog'' as the base class and ``airplane'' as the target class.
 CP, on the other hand, only uses ``ship'' and ``frog'' as the base and target classes, respectively.
 Neither work contains experiments where each trial consists of a randomly selected target/base class pair.
 We find that the success rates are highly class pair dependent and change dramatically under random class pair sampling.
-Thus, random sampling is critical for performance evaluation.
+For this reason, random sampling of image pairs is a good step towards achieving consistent and reproducible results.
 See Appendix \ref{app:expdesign} for a comparison of the specific class pairs from these original works with randomly sampled class pairs.

 In addition to inconsistent class pairs, data poisoning papers often evaluate performance with very few trials since the methods are computationally expensive.
 In their original works, FC and CP use $30$ and $50$ trials, respectively, for each experiment, and these experiments are performed on the same exact pre-trained models each time.
 And while HTBD does test randomized pairs, they only show results for ten trials on CIFAR-10.
 These small sample sizes yield wide error bars in performance evaluation.
 We choose to run $100$ trials per experiment in our own work.
 While we acknowledge that a larger number would be even more compelling, $100$ is a compromise between thorough experimentation and practicality since each trial requires re-training a classifier.